syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.annotation.width `Number`
 {:#members:nodes-annotation-width}

-Sets the  width of the text in BPMN annotation
+Sets the  width of the text annotation

 #### Default Value: